 Remember, these rates are for long-term capital gains.
 In most cases, that means you have to hold an asset for more than a year before you sell it.
-If you cash it in sooner, you'll be taxed at the short-term rate, which is the same as your ordinary income tax level and could be as high as 35 percent on 2012 returns and 39.6 percent on 2013 returns.
+If you cash it in sooner, you'll be taxed at the short-term rate, which is the same as your ordinary income tax level and could be as high as 39.6 percent on 2013 and future returns.

 25 percent capital gains rate

 While the lower capital gains rates for individual investors have received the most attention, at least on Capitol Hill, for the past few years there have been a couple of other categories of capital gains taxes.